albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

     }
     ```

 Both interfaces have a default method, `ignite()`.
-Note that the methods need to have the same return type.
+Note that the methods need to have the same return type, otherwise a call cannot implement both.
 Now consider a boat car, such as the *Fiat 1110 Boat Car*, shown next.

 ![the Fiat 1110 Boat Car](https://www.italianways.com/wp-content/uploads/2014/03/IW-fiat-1100-coriasco-boat-car-04.jpg)<br/>
 ([Reference](https://www.italianways.com/the-fiat-1110-boat-car-a-boat-on-wheels/))